antmicro/ecos-mars-zx3/doc/source/introduction.rst

 Source code and configuration files
 -----------------------------------

-The source of the port is provided with this manual.
+The source of the port is provided `on github <https://github.com/antmicro/ecos-mars-zx3>`_.

 By default, two general purpose configuration files are provided with the relese.
 See :ref:`ready-made` for details.